Research

 - Summary:

-Recent theoretical work suggests that in addition to the classical ventral (what) and dorsal (where/how) visual streams, there is a third visual stream on the lateral surface of the brain specialized for processing social information.
-We investigate the hierarchical organization of naturalistic social visual content in this lateral stream using a condition-rich fMRI experiment and within-subject encoding models.
-Our results show that low-level visual features are represented in early visual cortex (EVC) and middle temporal (MT) area, mid-level visual social features in extrastriate body area (EBA) and lateral occipital complex (LOC), and high-level social interaction information along the superior temporal sulcus (STS).
-Notably, communicative interactions explain unique variance in STS regions after accounting for all other labeled features.
-These findings support the representation of increasingly abstract social visual content along the lateral visual stream and suggest that recognizing communicative actions may be a key computational goal of this pathway.
+Beyond the classical ventral (what) and dorsal (where/how) visual streams, a third visual stream on the lateral surface of the brain appears specialized for processing social information.
+Using a condition-rich fMRI experiment and within-subject encoding models, we find that low-level visual features are represented in early visual cortex and area MT, mid-level social features in EBA and LOC, and high-level social interaction information along the superior temporal sulcus (STS).
+These findings support the representation of increasingly abstract social visual content along the lateral visual stream.

 - Neural manifold geometries underlying emergent model-to-brain similarity